 - Use the

-edb-psqlcommand line to invoke each SQL command that you would like Index Advisor to analyze.
+edb-psqlcommand line to invoke each SQL command that you want Index Advisor to analyze.
 Index Advisor stores any recommendations for the queries in the

 index_advisor_logtable.
 If the

 search_path, a temporary table is created with the same name.
-This temporary table exists only for the duration of the user's session.
+This temporary table exists only for the rest of the user's current session.

-After loading the Index Advisor plugin, Index Advisor will analyze all SQL statements and log any indexing recommendations for the duration of the session.
+After you load the Index Advisor plugin, Index Advisor analyzes all SQL statements and logs any indexing recommendations for the rest of the session.

-If you would like Index Advisor to analyze a query (and make indexing recommendations) without actually executing the query, preface the SQL statement with the
+If you want Index Advisor to analyze a query and make indexing recommendations without executing the query, preface the SQL statement with the

-If you do not preface the statement with the
+EXPLAIN keyword.
+If you don't preface the statement with the

-EXPLAIN keyword, Index Advisor will analyze the statement while the statement executes, writing the indexing recommendations to the
+EXPLAIN keyword, Index Advisor analyzes the statement while the statement executes.
+It writes the indexing recommendations to the

 index_advisor_log table for later review.

-EXPLAIN statement displays the normal query plan, followed by the query plan of the same query, if the query were using the recommended hypothetical index:
+EXPLAIN statement displays the normal query plan.
+It's followed by the query plan of the same query if the query were using the recommended hypothetical index:

 After loading the Index Advisor plugin, the default value of